-Former UCSD students are professionally suited for a wide range of fields including the aerospace and defense industry, the entertainment or video game software development industry, and the engineering services industry.
-The majority of alumni accept jobs in the biotechnology research and development industry.
-Very few UCSD grads go into the software development industry; in fact, less than five percent of alumni enter this industry.
-The average starting salary for a graduate of the UCSD is $74K.
+Graduates of the UCSD head into a range of vocations when it comes to work; the aerospace and defense industry, the entertainment or video game software development industry, and the engineering services industry are just a few professional areas popular among alumni.
+The biotechnology research and development industry registers as the most common industry among alumni.
+Very few UCSD grads go into IT services; in fact, less than five percent of alumni enter this industry.
+The average starting salary for a graduate of the UCSD is $73K.

-Among UCSD alumni, those working as Software Engineering Managers report the highest median pay of $153K, followed by Mechanical Engineers (about $74K), and Software Engineers ($73K).
-Research Associates get the short end of the stick when it comes to salary; grads report making an average of approximately $49K in this job.
+Among UCSD alumni, those working as Software Engineering Managers report the highest median pay of $153K, followed by Mechanical Engineers (around $74K), and Software Engineers (about $73K).
+Relative to other positions, compensation dwindles for Research Associates; alumni in this role face average salaries of $49K.

-Many UCSD students are San Diego, Calif.-bound following college.
-Newport Beach, Calif. is another hot spot for UCSD grads, where salaries rank at the top of the pay scale (compensation averages out to around $108K).
-On the far end of the pay scale, UCSD alumni often reside in Berkeley, Calif., which is home to the lowest pay at $50K.
+The most popular destination for former UCSD students is San Diego, Calif.
+Newport Beach, Calif. is another hot spot for UCSD grads, where salaries rank at the top of the pay scale (compensation averages out to $108K).
+Home to the lowest median salary for UCSD alumni is Berkeley, Calif., a popular place for former students despite its approximately $50K average paycheck.
 Other common destinations for UCSD grads include close-by Los Angeles, Calif. and San Francisco, Calif.

 Benefits and Perks

-Alumni of University of Arizona pick up average paychecks of approximately $73K, which is closest to the amount made by UCSD grads among similar schools.
-The University of California-Irvine, the University of California-Riverside, and the University of California-Los Angeles are also similar to UCSD.
+University of California graduates, who earn around $73K on average, make a similar amount to UCSD grads.
+The University of California-Irvine, the University of California-Riverside, and the University of California-Santa Barbara are also similar to UCSD.